realmagicgreen/magicgreenastro/src/content/posts/microplastic-in-your-salt.md

 ---
 title: Microplastic In Your Salt
-subtitle: "Planet or plastic?
-Salt produced in Indonesia, using the ancient technique of evaporating seawater contains lots of microplastics."
+subtitle: 'Planet or plastic?
+Salt produced in Indonesia, using the ancient technique of evaporating seawater contains lots of microplastics.'
-description: "Microplastics were found in sea salt several years ago.
-Now, new research shows microplastics in 90% of the table salt brands sampled worldwide."
+description: 'Microplastics were found in sea salt several years ago.
+Now, new research shows microplastics in 90% of the table salt brands sampled worldwide.'
 category: know
 pubDate: 2018-10-01
 publish: true